joehahn/cryptocoin-tensorflow-demo/README.md

 trained on a very narrow dataset, namely the daily values and volumes of Bitcoin and Ethereum.
 The following implicitly assumes that Bitcoin movements are driving the Ethereum valuations, which is at best partly true and certainly not sufficient for building an adequate predictive model for Ethereum.
-But the principal goal here is to build and test an LSTM model on top of a simple dataset, and that at least is achieved.
+But the principal goal here is to build and test an LSTM model using a simple dataset, and that at least is achieved.

 ### Setup: